#1 Easy Guide To Shopping Vocabulary in Swahili

 How Much Is This? – Hii Ni Pesa Ngapi?

 How much is this is arguably the most important word in any local African market?
 When you get to a Kenyan market, you will see different products assembled in bulk or singly, with no price tag.
 So, you have to inquire about the price before you can set the ground for negotiation.
-Now, let’s say you find appealing African clothing you’d like to get, the best phrase to know the cost is to ask, ‘Hii ni pesa ngapi?’ which means how much is this?
+Now, let’s say you find appealing Swahili clothing you’d like to get.
+The best phrase to know the cost is to ask, ‘Hii ni pesa ngapi?’ which means how much is this?
 If you feel it is a considerable price, you can buy it.
 If not, you should let them know it is expensive.

 It Is Expensive – Hiyo Ni Ghali Sana